Legal Docs Checklist for start ups

 What to look out for?

-It is hard for founders because at this early stage the investor may hold the cards, but if you hamstring yourself early on then you could have to spend a lot of founder time and energy extracting the business from the deal.
+It is hard for founders because at this early stage, the investor may hold the cards, but if you hamstring yourself early on, then you could have to spend a lot of founder time and energy extracting the business from the deal.

 Contractor Agreement

-What is it
+What is a contractor’s agreement?

 Simply a written agreement with your contractor on what they will do and for how much.